xchup/xchup/README.md

 ### 🙋‍♂️ About Me 😜

 - 👨‍💻 I'm a Junior Developer
-- 👑 Currently working on `QUEEN-NEZUKO-MD`
+- 👑 Currently working on `5L insta usernames `
 - 🤝 Looking to collaborate with other **WA Bot Developers**

 <details>